Tasty and soft, this is a healthy treat for cats and dogs of all sizes and ages.

 No Vaccines, No Steroids (HGP), No Colouring, No Preservatives, No Additives

 ZEAL® 100% Pure Natural pet treats are wholesome, trustworthy and traceable to source.
-We have on offer 21 varieties of delicious treats to choose from, 6 varieties of which cats love too.
-Our treats are handmade at our Auckland factory from premium New Zealand free range meats and wild caught seafood.
+There are 21 varieties of delicious treats to choose from, 6 varieties of which cats love too.
+These treats are handmade at Zeal's Auckland factory from premium New Zealand free range meats and wild caught seafood.
 Absolutely NO colourings, flavours, additives or preservatives are used in the manufacturing process.
 Treat your pet with a tasty and healthy source of nutrients.

 Ingredients and Analysis